bazelbuild/bazel/site/docs/remote-execution-ci.md

     your rules require tools not present in the default container, you must create a custom container based on the [`rbe-ubuntu16-04`](https://console.cloud.google.com/marketplace/details/google/rbe-ubuntu16-04)
-    container and include those tools as described later in this document.
+    container and include those tools as described later.

 *   **Build or test targets are using rules that are incompatible with remote execution.** See